ramyaa024/outbound/outbound-react/README.md

 http://localhost:5173/
 ```

-Open it in your browser to view the application.
+Open the URL in your browser to view the application.

 ---

-## 🎨 Design
+## Design

-Outbound follows a futuristic space-inspired visual style featuring:
+Outbound follows a futuristic, space-inspired visual style featuring:

-* Dark space backgrounds
+- Dark space backgrounds
-* Blue and purple gradients
+- Blue and purple gradients
-* Glass-style interface elements
+- Glass-style interface elements
-* Futuristic typography
+- Futuristic typography
-* Space imagery
+- Space imagery
-* Hover interactions
+- Hover interactions
-* Smooth scrolling
+- Smooth scrolling
-* Mission-style UI elements
+- Mission-style UI elements

 The primary fonts used are **Orbitron** and **Rajdhani**.

 ---

-## 🎯 Project Objective
+## Project Objective

-The main objective of Outbound is to demonstrate how a traditional web design can be developed into an interactive **React single-page application**.
+The main objective of Outbound is to demonstrate how a traditional web design can be developed into an interactive React single-page application.

 The project demonstrates concepts including:

-* React components
+- React components
-* JSX
+- JSX
-* React Hooks
+- React Hooks
-* `useState`
+- `useState`
-* Event handling
+- Event handling
-* Conditional rendering
+- Conditional rendering
-* Dynamic user interaction
+- Dynamic user interaction
-* CSS styling
+- CSS styling
-* Single-page navigation
+- Single-page navigation

 ---

-## 👩‍💻 Author
+## Author

 **N Ramya**